PKBeam/shawzin-song-converter/README.md

 Put together, these two characters tell you when the note is played.

 For example, `BCf` represents the note with lowest pitch and no fret (equivalent ingame to pressing the "1" key without clicking).
 The time of the note is 8 seconds from the `C`, plus (`31/64 * 4`) seconds from the `f`, as `f` is `31` in base-64, and 64 characters represents 4 seconds.

 ## Miscellaneous notes
-The metronome for recording ingame is 120 BPM (or 2 beats per second).
+The metronome for recording ingame operates at 120 BPM (or 2 beats per second).
 The encoding system's limited precision for timing means that most tempos (e.g. 67 BPM) cannot be timed perfectly.
 (But they'll probably still sound good.)